 “My keen sense of smell helps, thanks to the insectoid side in me,” she said matter of factly.
 “My work with depolluting the environment with elements of nature in Ilum gives me the experience to work with plants from Earth.
 Extracting oil from plantae and erat herba is one of them.
 Did you know they are quite similar in composition?”

 “I didn't—vegetation and plant oil extraction then?
 Interesting.”
-They pondered for a while in silence.
+In silence, they pondered for a while.

 "Walk with me, Haĝiēn.”